saahilrarora/chess-game/README.md

 # Chessboard Implementation

-This project is a TypeScript-based chessboard implementation that provides functionality to set up, manipulate, and analyze a chess game state.
-The code models chess pieces, their movement, and game rules such as check detection, castling, and en passant.
+This project is a TypeScript-based chessboard implementation that provides functionality to play a chess game.
+The code models chess pieces, their movement, and game rules such as check/checkmate detection, castling, and en passant.

 ## Features